Kin The Know

 What's the difference between prenatal and postnatal vitamins?

-Prenatal vitamins are recommended to be taken for the duration of a pregnancy, and additionally in the three month leading up to conception (if possible!).
-Getting your macro and micronutrients in is important through all stages of life, but even more so during pregnancy.
+Prenatal vitamins are recommended to be taken for the duration of a pregnancy, and additionally in the 3 months leading up to conception (if possible!).
+Getting your macro and micronutrients in is important through all stages of life, but even more so during pregnancy [1].

 With the majority of nutrient stores lost during delivery, it is common for new mothers to lack the essential nutrients to support both their own body and their baby's (particularly through breast milk while breastfeeding).